nunopoco/voice-agent/README.md

 # AI Voice Assistant

-A modern web application that allows users to have voice conversations with an AI using VAPI.
+A modern web application that allows users to have voice conversations with an AI using Retell AI.
 The application features a prominent voice button and supports file uploads for context-aware conversations.

 ## Features

 - Sleek, modern UI with a prominent voice button
-- Voice conversations with AI using VAPI
+- Voice conversations with AI using Retell AI's Web Call SDK
 - File upload for context-aware conversations
 - Conversation history stored in a database
 - User identification via UUID stored in cookies